Chinese Tallow Tree

 About the Chinese Tallow Tree

-The Chinese tallow tree has flowers that are attractive to bees and other insects.
+The Chinese tallow tree has flowers attractive to bees and other insects.
 It produces three-lobed capsule fruit that ripens from August to November.
-They are deciduous with a strong, deep taproot.
-This enables young trees to withstand periods of drought.
-Seeds are spread by birds and moving water.
+The tree is deciduous and has a strong, deep taproot, which enables young trees to withstand periods of drought.
+Birds and moving water spread seeds.

 Threat

-Chinese tallow can invade almost all habitats from wet to dry and from sun to shade.
+Chinese tallow can invade almost all habitats, from wet to dry and sun to shade.
 It often grows along roadsides, coastal areas, and streams.
-Some specimens can produce up to 100,000 seeds that may be eaten and dispersed by birds.
+Some specimens can produce up to 100,000 seeds that birds may eat and disperse.
 Regrowth often occurs from cut stumps or roots.

-Native species are crowded out once Chinese tallow becomes established.
-The leaves and fruit are toxic to cattle and cause nausea and other sicknesses in humans.
+Once Chinese tallow becomes established, native species are crowded out.
+The leaves and fruit are toxic to cattle and cause nausea and other human sicknesses.

 Control